CHAMBER WORKS

 "This Sunday's performance by classical saxophonist Douglas

-highlight for me was a piece written for Mr. Masek by Adrienne Albert
+was a piece written for Mr. Masek by Adrienne

 "Clear jazz influence dominated Albert's lovely Reflections".